IntelPython/bearysta/doc/RUNNER.md

 and local variables.
 Command lines can thus contain parameter substitution.

 We use the Cartesian product of all variables defined for a particular command (where local variables override global ones) to run it with all combinations of variables.
+The command output is captured in "$outprefix.out" file while the set of current variables for the given run is stored in "$outprefix.out.meta" file (it can be overrided via `meta-suffix` configuration.

 For example, for ibench_native, one may write: